zhaoyunED/leetBook/Greed/Best Time to Buy and Sell Stock II.md

-#Best Time to Buy and Sell Stock
+#Best Time to Buy and Sell StockII
 Say you have an array for which the ith element is the price of a given stock on day i.

 Design an algorithm to find the maximum profit.